Vertiv (VRT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-Vertiv’s five-year average ROIC was 15.8%, beating other industrials companies by a wide margin.
+Vertiv’s five-year average ROIC was 16.2%, beating other industrials companies by a wide margin.
 This illustrates its management team’s ability to invest in attractive growth opportunities and produce tangible results for shareholders.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Vertiv’s ROIC has increased significantly over the last few years.
+Vertiv’s ROIC has increased significantly over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

-12. Key Takeaways from Vertiv’s Q3 Results
+11. Key Takeaways from Vertiv’s Q4 Results

-13. Is Now The Time To Buy Vertiv?
+12. Is Now The Time To Buy Vertiv?